 Be one step ahead of your dog.
 As soon as you anticipate your German Shepherd will bite or even if you slightly miss the moment of the nip or chew, quickly distract him and redirect his behavior towards the chew toy.

 Check out the KONG Puppy Toy from Amazon.
 This is not only great for chewing but also for playing chase and fetch.
 KONG is my favorite brand of dog toys.
-You can learn more about why I like these and see pictures of my German Shepherd using them in this article, 15 Best Chew Toys For German Shepherds.

 4. Use Positive Reinforcement

 Positive reinforcement means giving something pleasant to your German Shepherd when they perform what you want them to do so that they learn to associate the correct behavior with the reward.
 The more this is repeated, they will remember and do it more often.
-The reward is a reinforcing motivation.
+The reward is a reinforcing motivation consistently.

-In the above example of redirecting your GSDs biting to a chew toy, once he accepts the toy and starts to chew or play with it, you then offer lots of enthusiastic verbal praise and reward with a treat.
-Again, timing is important, and this must be done instantly so that your German Shepherd will recognize or associate his behavior with the correct action.
+In the above example of redirecting your dog’s biting to a chew toy, once he accepts the toy and starts to chew or play with it, you then offer lots of enthusiastic verbal praise and reward with a treat.

 Training treats are the most effective reward when training your young pup, and it’s helpful to always have these to hand or in your pocket.
-Zuke’s Puppy Naturals from Amazon are ideal as they are tiny and only 3.5 calories per treat so that you won’t feel guilty!

 You can give other rewards, but these may be more suited to older pups, adolescent dogs, or adults.
 Alternatives could be giving them a special toy, playing their favorite game, such as fetch, or taking them on their favorite walk.
 Always use lots of verbal praise in parallel to the reward you choose.

-5. Train Your German Shepherd to “LEAVE IT!”
+5. Train The “LEAVE IT!”
+Command

 Watch How To Teach The “LEAVE IT” Command…